Duration of El Niño and La Niña: Mechanisms and Predictability

 Oceanic and atmospheric processes that affect the duration of El Niño and La Niña are investigated based on both observational data and a long control simulation of the Community Earth System Model version 1 (CESM1).
 The duration of El Niño is strongly affected by the timing of its onset, while the duration of La Niña largely depends on the preceding event amplitude.

-El Niño events that develop early in the calendar year tend to terminate after the first peak, while those onset later usually last for a second year.
+El Niño events that develop early in the calendar year tend to terminate after the first peak, while those develop later usually last for a second year.
 La Niña events preceded by strong El Niño events tend to last two years.
 (Figure adapted from Wu et al. 2019).

 2. Perfect model forecasts of El Niño duration